ai-analytics-jlu-ws25-26/.github/profile/README.md

 3. **Generative AI** – Building an Annual Reports Agent
    \[[**.ipynb**](https://github.com/ai-analytics-jlu-ws25-26/course/blob/main/3_genai/genai.ipynb) | [**.html**](https://juliandoerr.com/courses/3_course/#/)\]

-**Please read the full README before diving into the lectures.** It contains important details on software requirements, installation instructions, and a comprehensive overview of the course’s aims and scope.
+**Please read the full README before diving into the lab material.** It contains important details on software requirements, installation instructions, and a comprehensive overview of the course’s aims and scope.

 ## Who, When, Where